The GUIDE index for Curse of Strahd and other related articles can be found here !

 When the adventurers first approach Krezk, they are probably looking for shelter or refuge for Ireena.
 Depending on how things turned out in Vallaki, they may not be able to go back there, at least for the moment.
 Father Donavich or Father Lucian could have mentioned the fact that Krezk has a proper wall, or that the Abbey of St. Markovia is a good place to shelter Ireena.

-If the party tries to force their way in a battle with the city guards will begin, however it is stopped by the burgomaster himself, who does not want any bloodshed.
-After all, any dead guard is hard to replenish form in such a small village.
+If the party tries to force their way in, a battle with the town guards will begin, however it is stopped by the burgomaster himself, who does not want any bloodshed.
+After all, any dead guard is hard to replace in such a small village.
 This apparent lack of nerve is actually caused by the Burgomaster’s grievance over the death of his youngest son Ilya, aged 14.
 He was the last of four children, all of them dead due to weak health and sickly disposition.
 He is distraught because with Ilya dead, the Krezkov bloodline is surely finished.
 He and his wife are unlikely to have another child.

 The Something Old event is a great introduction to the Abbot, whose dark nature is not yet revealed.
 With the party as guests of the Krezkov household, The Abbot arrives to restore Ilya back to life.
 It is not said (vaguely implied) but the author behind this action is probably Strahd himself.
 As evil as he is, he is still the lord of this land and the people appointed to rule the villages where at some point chosen by him.
 It is probably more convenient for him to have the Krezkov bloodline continue in power than to name a different Burgomaster.
 Don’t forget to let the cleric or paladin in the party notice how the Abbot raises Ilya without the use of any material components (a big hint to his real power).